kismetwireless/kismet/docs/dev/datasource.md

 * NONE

 Responses:
-* NONE
+* STATUS

 #### CONFIGURE (Kismet->Datasource)
-Pass configuration data
+Reconfigure a source.
+Typically used to pass channel configuration data but may be used to embed additional information.

+When sent from a datasource to kismet,

 KV Pairs:
-* CHANSET
+* CHANSET (optional)
-* CHANHOP
+* CHANHOP (optional)
+* SUCCESS (optional, datasource->kismet)
+* MESSAGE (optional, datasource->kismet)

 Responses:
-* NONE
+* CONFIGURE

 #### DATA (Datasource->Kismet)
 Pass capture data.
-May be a packet, a decoded trackable entity, or othe r information.
+May be a packet, a decoded trackable entity, or other information.

 KV Pairs:
-* MESSAGE
+* MESSAGE (optional)
-* SIGNAL
+* SIGNAL (optional)
-* PACKET
+* PACKET (optional)
-* GPS
+* GPS (optional)

 Responses:
 * NONE

 #### ERROR (Any)
 An error occurred.
-The capture is assumed closed, and the IPC will be shut down.
+The capture is assumed closed, and the connection will be shut down.

 KV Pairs:
+* SUCCESS
-* ERROR
+* MESSAGE (optional)

 Responses:
 * NONE

 #### STATUS (Datasource->Kismet)
 Generic status report.
+The SUCCESS pair will carry the command number of command, if any is related to this report.
 May carry other information.

 KV Pairs:
-* MESSAGE
+* MESSAGE (optional)
 * SUCCESS

 Responses:
 * NONE

 #### MESSAGE (Datasource->Kismet)
 Message for the user - informational, warning, or other non-critical errors.
+Essentially a tunneling of the Kismet Messagebus protocol.
+Permanent failure conditions should be carried over the STATUS or ERROR frames.

 KV Pairs:
 * MESSAGE